Devopness documentation authoring guidelines

 • Examples: top bar, upper-right, lower-left

-• Keep button labels exactly as they appear in the UI
+• Keep button labels exactly as they appear in the UI when mentioning them

 • Prefer deploy when writing actions tied to release, rollout, or platform operations